kevinalmansa/jekyll-now/_posts/2016-12-6-SQL-Injection.md

 layout: post
 title: SQL Injection
 comments: true
-excerpt: In this post we cover various categories and types of SQL Injection.
+excerpt: In this post we cover the three categories of SQL Injection and detail and provide examples for four types of SQLi attacks.
 ---

 ## What is a SQL